PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setAnonymizationState().rst

 setAnonymizationState()
 =======================

  The **setAnonymizationState()** method marks a user as anonymous or non-anonymous.
-When a user is anonymous, their IP address is hidden (Example: 0.0.0.0) and their location data is hidden (only Country data is available).
-Additionally, their user ID and device ID are not collected.
-Each time the application is started, a new visitor ID is generated for the anonymous user.
+If set to anonymous, the user's IP address, location information (only the country is known), user ID and device ID are not collected.
+Every time the application is started, a new visitor ID is generated for anonymous users.

 The setAnonymizationState(true) is set by default.
-This means each user is anonymous by default.
+This means that each user is anonymous by default.

 Syntax
 ------